facebookresearch/llm-speedrunner/README.md

 # 🏃‍♀️ LLM Speedrunner

 This respository hosts the code and benchmark data for the arXiv paper "The Automated LLM Speedrunning Benchmark: Reproducing NanoGPT Improvements".
 In this paper, we introduce a benchmark which measures the ability of an LLM agent to reproduce scientific results in the area of LLM pretraining.
-The diagram below provides a high-level overview of the benchmark task generation.
+The diagram below provides a high-level overview of the benchmark tasks.

 <div align="center">
     <img src="assets/benchmark-overview.png" alt="image info" width="700"/>